-Negotiations or arrangements concerning prospective employment may be more broadly construed than those involving Negotiations or arrangements concerning prospective employment also instances in which an individual has discussed the possibility of a role for which the person would be a good fit, has provided a resume or has hadTo-for
+Negotiations or arrangements concerning prospective employment may be more broadly construed than those involving a person in the final interview stages for a position.
+Negotiations or arrangements concerning prospective employment can also include instances in which an individual has discussed the possibility of a role for which the person would be a good fit, has provided a resume or has had general discussions about future employment.
+To prevent the appearance of impropriety and to prevent individuals from trying to subvert the intent of the rule, the code does not create a bright-line rule for when this conflict is triggered.
+If there is a chance of future employment, the Procurement Participant should refrain from engaging in the procurement until directed otherwise by the waiver authority.